 ALL International Students MUST document proof of adequate coverage or they will automatically be enrolled in the USM plan and the cost of the plan will be added to their student bill.

-The USM sponsored health insurance for the academic year provides coverage from August 1, 2016 through July 31, 2017.
-The cost of the 2016-17 academic year is $2,437.
+The USM sponsored health insurance for the academic year provides coverage from August 1, 2017 through July 31, 2018.
+The cost of the Insurance for Academic year 2017-18 is $2,502 for the University of Southern Maine International Student Medical Insurance Plan.
 Coverage is also required for all dependents.

 To view the full USM plan check here.